Academic Services

 Resources to help you at every step of your academic journey.

-The resources below will help you plan your degree, stay on track and get the support you need to have success at King’s.
-We encourage you to reach out to the Registrar’s Office with your questions.
+The resources below will help you plan your degree, stay on track and get the support you need for success at King’s.
+We encourage you to reach out to the Registrar’s Office at registrar@ukings.ca with questions.
 We’re here to help you get the most out of your studies.

-A number of special services shared between King’s and Dalhousie are available to students to help ensure that their educational experiences are both rewarding and fulfilling.
+Several special services shared between King’s and Dalhousie are available to students to help ensure that their educational experiences are both rewarding and fulfilling.
+Below you will find a list of Dalhousie-based services that King’s students have access to:

 Student Accessibility Centre